open-telemetry/semantic-conventions/docs/database/cassandra.md

 This attribute has stability level RELEASE CANDIDATE.

 **[12]:** `db.query.summary` provides static summary of the query text.
 It describes a class of database queries and is useful as a grouping key, especially when analyzing telemetry for database calls involving complex queries.
-Summary may be available to the instrumentation through SQL comment, instrumentation hooks, or other means.
+Summary may be available to the instrumentation through instrumentation hooks or other means.
 If it is not available, instrumentations that support query parsing SHOULD generate a summary following [Generating query summary](../../docs/database/database-spans.md#generating-a-summary-of-the-quey-text) section.
 This attribute has stability level RELEASE CANDIDATE.

 **[13]:** if readily available or if instrumentation supports query summarization.